dragosmatteo/WebMap/README.md

 # WebMap

-If you want to see your location, allow this and you will see the exact location !
+If you want to see your location, allow this and you will see the exact location!